Before making a referral, please review the following criteria.

 Initial inquiries are accepted from community social service agencies and medical and private social workers.
 Inquiries from other sources are first referred to community social service agencies for assessment.

-The referring social worker contacts the Associate Director of the Tuttle Fund, to review the following:
+The referring social worker contacts the Executive Director of the Tuttle Fund, to review the following:

 - Statistics: client name, address, telephone number, age, length of time known to the referring agency, citizenship, etc.